CASeIDAS/CASeIDAS-Project/README.md

 It has been uploaded the branch as an independent project.

-In order to create the project from scratch is needed to download the code and create a java project in you IDE (eclispe recommended).
+In order to create the project from scratch it is needed to download the code and create a java project in you IDE (eclipse recommended).

 Services provided,